mnieber/skandha/README.md

 ## Callbacks are installed with `setCallbackMap()`

-We call `setCallbackMap()` to install a callbacks object for each operation of the `Selection` facet.
+We call `setCallbackMap()` to install a callbackMap object for each operation of the `Selection` facet.
 In our case we only have one operation (`selectItem()`) that has only one callback (`select()`).
 This callback function calls `handleSelectItem()` to take care of doing the selection.
 This is a typical pattern: you want the call to `setCallbackMap()` to be as short and readable as possible, so that it's easy to understand what happens in each operation of each facet.

 ## Callbacks can take care of side effects

 An important advantage of using callbacks is that they can also take care of side effects.
 In this case, it calls `highlightFollowsSelection()` to ensure that selected items are also highlighted.
 Note that the callback function is able to connect selection and highlight because it has access to the entire container.

-## The callback function can access the callbacks object through `this`.
+## The callback function can access the callbackMap object through `this`.

 When the clients calls `todosCtr.selection.selectItem()` and `select()` is called back, then all arguments of the operation are available through `this`.
 In our case, we see that the `select()` callback function is accessing `this.selectionParams`.

 ## The `exit()` callback function is called at the end of an operation

 In `createContainer.ts` we also have a `Filtering` facet that has an `apply(f)` operation (where `f` is the filter function).
 In this operation, we install the `exit()` callback that corrects the highlight when the filter function changes (because the new filter may hide the highlighted item).
 The `exit()` callback is called automatically at the end of each operation.
-Similarly, the `enter()` callback is called at the beginning.
+Similarly, the `enter()` callback is called automatically at the beginning.

 ## The `registerCtr()` allows SkandhaJS to introspect the container

 At the end of `createContainer.ts` we call `registerCtr()` so that SkandhaJS can introspect the container.
 This is necessary for two reasons.
 First, it makes it possible to look up a facet by its name or class, e.g. `getf(todosCtr, Selection)` returns `todosCtr.selection`.
-Second, it informs SkandhaJS how to log all facets of the container
+Second, it informs SkandhaJS how to log all facets of the container.

 ## Example: `mapDataToProps()` maps data onto each facet